DaniEid/flutter-cubit-codebase/README.md

 #### The Presentation layer
-Contains all the views, storyboards, custom views, custom cells and the view controllers each view model will be a child for BaseViewModel, and each view controller will be a child for BaseViewController where we should declare the viewmodel that will be used
+Contains all the views, widgets and their components

 #### The infrastructure layer
 Will have all the abstract classes/generics/routing and dependency injection